 Skirting on the edge of New Romanticism but too glam rock for actual scene membership, Japan gamely slogged against the prevailing musical tide with a stodgy and unattractive mish-mash of hijacked funk rhythms, second-generation glam and quasi-metal guitar riffs.

-David Sylvian aped the mannered vocal stylings of Bowie and Steve Harley, whilst the band ground out their musical approximations of a showdown between Roxy Music and The Climax Blues Band.
 The group switched labels to Virgin and started gaining fans in earnest.
 Guitarist Rob Dean found himself out of a job.

 Gentlemen Take Polaroids (1980) and Tin Drum (1981) made the group a commercial and critical success.

 The name was not incidental, as they figured they could bring an Eastern poise into pop.
 Cue: song titles, Canton, Cantonese Boy, Visions Of China . . .